abpio/abp-commercial-docs/en/modules/saas.md

 * Set **connection string** of tenants.
 * Set **features** of editions.

-See [the module description page](https://commercial.abp.io/modules/Volo.Identity.Pro) for an overview of the module features.
+See [the module description page](https://commercial.abp.io/modules/Volo.Saas) for an overview of the module features.

 ## How to install

-Identity is pre-installed in [the startup templates](../Startup-Templates/Index).
+Saas is pre-installed in [the startup templates](../Startup-Templates/Index).
 So, no need to manually install it.

 ## Packages